Reinhard Breymayer: Professional years

 After his studies he worked at the universities of Bonn, Heidelberg and Stuttgart, along with the Pedagogical College Heidelberg and Schwäbisch Gmünd.
 He also worked for the Regional Archives in Stuttgart and as a researcher in Berlin at the Historical Commission for Research into Pietism.
 Since 1989 he has held a contract for teaching General Rhetoric at the Eberhard-Karl's University of Tübingen, and since 1996 he has been "Germany correspondent" for the Thessaloniki based ADAMAS Götz Hübner Intercultural Studies Foundation in Schorndorf.
 Between 1971 and 1976 he was one of the producers of the journal Linguistica Biblica (Bonn), also in 1972 involved as co-publisher of volumes 1 and 3 in the series Forum Theologiae Linguisticae.
 Interdisziplinäre Schriftenreihe für Theologie und Linguistik.
 Between 1982 and 2000 he was part of the editorial committee for the journal Aries (Paris-Sorbonne).
 In 1992 he became a producer of the annual news journal Suevica.
 In total, Breymayer has authored more than 200 published works, concentrating on pietism, rhetoric and German-language philology.

+In later years he also worked in the history of philosophy.
+In particularly, he actively supported the German Diderot researcher Werner Raupp as a translator and bibliographer, especially in the publication of the international Memorial: Denis Diderot zum 300.
+Geburtstag (2013).